Transverse momentum dependent feed-down fractions for bottomonium production: Conclusions and outlook

 Looking forward, one can immediately apply the feed-down fractions extracted here to phenomenological computations of bottomonium suppression in heavy-ion collisions.
 In terms of improving the analysis presented here, it would be ideal to have additional experimental data on P-wave production, in particular the $\chi_{b0}(mP)$ states, however, this would be challenging due to the small branching ratio of this state to $\Upsilon(nS)\gamma$.
 Finally, in order to reduce the uncertainty associated with the extrapolation from 7 to 5.02 TeV, it would be ideal if experimental measurements of bottomonium production could be performed at this collision energy or a collision energy closer to this value.

 \acknowledgments{ We thank H.S.
 Chung for discussions.
-J.B. was supported by the HEFTY collaboration through U.S. Department of Energy Award No.~DE-SC0023547.
-M.S. and S.T. were supported by U.S. Department of Energy Award No.~DE-SC0013470. }
+This work was supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics through the Topical Collaboration in Nuclear Theory on Heavy-Flavor Theory (HEFTY) for QCD Matter under award No.~DE-SC0023547 and by U.S. Department of Energy award No.~DE-SC0013470. }

 \begin{widetext}